 Carrefour joins IBM Food Trust to help you trace product origin

-Carrefour customers in the UAE will soon be able to track the origin of the food they are buying thanks to IBM’s Food Trust Platform.
+Carrefour customers will soon be able to track the origin of the food they are buying thanks to IBM’s Food Trust Platform.

 The supermarket giant yesterday announced it has joined the blockchain-based cloud network platform that enables all stakeholders access to data from across the food ecosystem.